MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machinelearning-mlops.md

 A data science team may decide that they can manage a handful of machine learning use cases internally.
 Adopting MLOps helps set up project teams for better quality, reliability, and maintainability of solutions through balanced teams, supporting process and technology automation.
 This allows the team to scale and focus on the development of new use cases.

 As the number of use cases grows in an organization, the management burden of supporting these use cases grows linearly or even more.
-The challenge becomes how to leverage organizational scale to accelerate time-to-market, quicker assess use case feasibility, enable repeatability, and best utilize the available resources and skill sets across the full range of projects.
+The challenge becomes how to leverage organizational scale to accelerate time-to-market, quicker assess use case feasibility, enable repeatability, and best utilize the available resources and skillsets across the full range of projects.

 An `AI Factory` refers to the development of repeatable business process, and a collection of standardized artifacts to accelerate the development and deployment of a large set of ML use cases by optimizing team set up, recommended practices, MLOps strategy, architectural patterns, and reusable templates tailored to business requirements.